marcomarino123/magnopy/docs/source/user-guide/methods/hp-higher.rst

 ===========================
-The cubic piece of the Spin-Wave Hamiltonian introduced :ref:`previously <user-guide_methods_quantum-hamiltonian>` can be Fourier-transformed and the Hamiltonian rewritten as
+The cubic piece of the Spin-Wave Hamiltonian introduced :ref:`previously <user-guide_methods_quantum-hamiltonian>` can be Fourier-transformed and the normal-ordered Hamiltonian is

 .. math::
   {\cal H}^{Cubic}=-\frac{1}{M^{1/2}}\, \sum_{i, j,\nu}\,\sum_{\boldsymbol{k_1},\boldsymbol{k_2}}\,